kim2-d2/CAS-ADS/M6/readme.md

 ## Project
-Predict movie reviews sentiment using deep learning
+Predict movie reviews sentiment using deep learning.
+The code can be found in the branches:

 - Branch Base-model: Initial model (Kim)
 - Branch RNN: RNN Model (Emilie)